boardfish/dissertation/contents/4-implementation.md

 In Blacklight, this is done as follows:

-1. retrieving the object by way of a query that asks for it among only the current user's escape games; returning a 404 status code otherwise
+1. retrieving the object by way of a query that asks for it among only those the current user owns; returning a 404 status code otherwise
 2. setting the object's associated user to the current user

 On its own, the second part of my solution would be insecure.
 The more standard